Fast dynamical similarity analysis: Discussion

 \section{Discussion}

-Computationally efficient and accurate methods for comparing dynamics across neural systems are crucial for understanding information processing.
-Both biological and artificial neural networks process information (encoding, storing, and transforming it) through their complex dynamics \citep{mante2013context, vyas2020computation, luo2025transitions, pagan2025individual, perich2025neural, chaudhuri2019intrinsic, driscoll2024flexible, jensen2024recurrent, ji2025discovering, genkin2025dynamics, tolmachev2025single, sohn2019bayesian, safavi2024signatures, safavi2023brain}.
-A core method for understanding these processes is dynamic similarity analyses \citep{eisen2024propofol, ostrow2024delay, guilhot2024dynamical, codol2024brain, bolager2024gradient, huang2024measuring, kujur2025transient, xu2025nn, huang2025inputdsa}.
-FastDSA broadens the applicability of dynamical similarity analysis by achieving high computational efficiency, while maintaining efficacy of the original metric.
-To realize fastDSA, we incorporate ideas from random matrix theory \citep{plerouRandomMatrixApproach2002,paulRandomMatrixTheory2014,leeRandomMatrixTheory2014,izenmanRandomMatrixTheory,karouiSpectrumEstimationLarge2008}, namely, our automated rank estimation through SVHT \citep[][]{gavish2014optimal} and three different variants of accelerated optimizers for the alignment of vector fields.
-Furthermore, fastDSA reduces computational complexity substantially, while maintaining sensitivity to even fine differences in the dynamics and also being insensitive to purely geometrical changes in the activity.
-We demonstrate the efficiency, robustness, and sensitivity of all fastDSA variants through a number of numerical experiments \citep[identical or similar to experiments employed by original DSA,][]{ostrow2023beyond}; namely, geometric deformations of a ring attractor network, showing fastDSA methods remain invariant to topology-preserving transformations while being at least \(\sim\)100x faster than DSA; controlled topological transitions from ring to line attractors, where fastDSA detected changes as effectively as DSA but \(\sim\)15x faster; and also sensitivity to fine-scale dynamical changes, where fastDSA outperformed previously proposed fast alternatives (kwDSA) in distinguishing systems with identical eigenvalues but different eigenvectors, proving superior sensitivity to subtle differences in underlying dynamics.
+In this study, we introduce a novel similarity metric, \fastDsaTermAbbriv, that enables comparing diverse nonlinear dynamical systems at large scales.
+In particular, the computational efficiency and accuracy of \fastDsaTermAbbriv, allow comparing dynamics across neural systems with diverse characteristics (e.g,. architectures, input regimes, and learning curricula) to understand their convergent and divergent computational principles \citep{mante2013context, vyas2020computation, luo2025transitions, pagan2025individual, perich2025neural, chaudhuri2019intrinsic, driscoll2024flexible, jensen2024recurrent, ji2025discovering, genkin2025dynamics, tolmachev2025single, sohn2019bayesian, safavi2024signatures}.
+As it was shown in previous studies, a core method for understanding computation in neural systems is dynamic similarity analyses \citep{eisen2024propofol, ostrow2024delay, guilhot2024dynamical, codol2024brain, bolager2024gradient, huang2024measuring, xu2025nn, huang2025inputdsa} and \fastDsaTermAbbriv\ allows these crucial analyses to scale up by achieving high computational efficiency, while maintaining the accuracy of previous metrics \citep{eisen2024propofol, ostrow2024delay, guilhot2024dynamical, codol2024brain, huang2024measuring, huang2025inputdsa}.
+To realize \fastDsaTermAbbriv, we incorporate ideas from random matrix theory \citep{plerouRandomMatrixApproach2002,paulRandomMatrixTheory2014,leeRandomMatrixTheory2014,izenmanRandomMatrixTheory,karouiSpectrumEstimationLarge2008}, namely, our automated rank estimation through SVHT \citep[][]{gavish2014optimal} and three different variants of accelerated optimizers for the alignment of vector fields.
+Furthermore, \fastDsaTermAbbriv\ reduces computational complexity substantially, while maintaining sensitivity to even fine differences in the dynamics and also being insensitive to purely geometrical changes in the activity.
+We demonstrate the efficiency, robustness, and sensitivity of all \fastDsaTermAbbriv\ variants through a number of numerical experiments; namely, geometric deformations of a ring attractor network, showing \fastDsaTermAbbriv\ methods remain invariant to topology-preserving transformations while being at least \(\sim\)150x faster than previous methods \citep{ostrow2023beyond}; controlled topological transitions from ring to line attractors, where \fastDsaTermAbbriv\ detected changes as effectively as previous methods \citep{ostrow2023beyond} but at least \(\sim\)15x faster; and also sensitivity to fine-scale dynamical changes, where \fastDsaTermAbbriv\ outperformed previously proposed fast alternatives (kwDSA) in distinguishing systems with identical eigenvalues but different eigenvectors, proving superior sensitivity to subtle differences in underlying dynamics.
+We also drew practical guidance on which alignment optimizer to use when deploying \fastDsaTermAbbriv\ at scale.
+Taking into account the dimensionality of the data, the regularization-based solver and the Landing solver achieved the lowest runtimes, with the regularization solver marginally faster in some regimes.
+However, the Landing solver exhibited the most stable alignment quality as dimensionality increased.
+By contrast, both the regularization-based and Riemannian solvers showed degraded reliability beyond small dimensions, and the Riemannian solver additionally exhibited steeper runtime growth that can outweigh its gains at small sizes.
+Taken together, these findings support the Landing-based optimizer as the default choice for most applications of \fastDsaTermAbbriv, particularly in higher-dimensional settings and large-sample studies, with the other solvers primarily serving as useful alternatives in small-dimensional regimes or as complementary methods.